Subchapter 08G – Continuing Professional Education (CPE)

 (D) the teaching methods to be used in the course;

-(E) the amount of sponsor recommended CPE credit a CPA who takes the course could claim; and
+(E) the amount of sponsor recommended CPE credit a CPA who takes the course may claim; and

 (F) the date the course is offered, if the course is offered only on a certain date, and, if applicable, the location;

-(5) evaluate the performance of an instructor or presenter of a course to determine whether the instructor or presenter is suited to serve as an instructor or presenter in the future;
+(4) evaluate the performance of an instructor or presenter of a course to determine whether the instructor or presenter is suited to serve as an instructor or presenter in the future as follows:

-(6) encourage participation in a course only by those who have the appropriate education and experience;
+(5) encourage participation in a course only by those who have the education and experience for the level of the course;

-(9) assign accurately the number of CPE credits each participant may be eligible to receive by either:
+(8) accurately assign the number of CPE credits each participant may be eligible to receive by either:

 (A) monitoring attendance at a group course; or